Canon 60D vs Panasonic TZ100

 Studio photographers will appreciate that the Canon 60D (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 60D and TZ100 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what is the bottom line?
 Is the Canon 60D better than the Panasonic TZ100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.